-- 3.6.3 Most trees which are proposed to be retained within the Project Area were recorded generally in fair health condition and some of the retained trees were naturally covered by invasive climbers. - 3.6.4 As observed during the monitoring on 26th July 2013, the leaning tree T190 was supported by a wooden stand (Photos 21-22).
-Plastic foam sheet was also observed wrapping around the tree trunk at the anchorage point of the stand In July 2013. - 3.6.5 Construction works at the end of the Treasure Spot Garden have commenced since October 2012.
-The excavation works under the drip line of the retained tree T103 were finished in January 2013.
-Soil was refilled to the root zone area of the tree; however, the soil was loose and sandy, and tapes and ropes were still found tied on the trunk (Photo 23). - 3.6.6 The soil level of the construction site opposite to San Tau Kok was lowered to the same soil level of the adjacent mangroves.
-Some mangrove trees were damaged and piled soil was noted at the trunk bases of these mangroves (Photos 24-25). - 3.6.7 Sheet piling works were conducted within the tree root zone of a retained tree T025 in June 2013, in which the sheet piles were installed very close to the trunk base.
+- Construction works at the end of the Treasure Spot Garden have commenced since October 2012.
+The excavation works under the drip line of the retained tree T103 (Litchi chinensis) has been finished since January 2013.
+Soil was refilled to the root zone area of the tree; however, tapes and ropes were still found tied on the trunk (Photo 22). - 3.6.7 Sheet piling works were conducted within the tree root zone of a retained tree T025 (Celtis sinensis) in June 2013, in which the sheet piles were installed very close to the trunk base.
 Therefore, root damage by the sheet piling works is anticipated.
-In addition, the tree was over-pruned in June 2013.
-The tree was temporarily guyed by three strings so as to provide additional support to the tree.
+The tree was also overpruned in June 2013.
+It has been temporarily guyed by three strings so as to provide additional support to the tree.
 One major branch was topped and the whole tree form was changed due to the recent pruning and topping practice.
-Watersprouts were noted developing from the pruning wounds in July 2013 (Photos 26-27). - 3.6.8 As stated in Section 3.2, a TPZ was set up with orange construction nets to protect the untagged leaning tree from the newly formed temporary parking area at Treasure Spot Garden Phase II.
-However, the vehicle was parked close to the TPZ. - 3.6.9 No significant signs of damage on other existing tree crowns, trunks and roots resulting from the construction works were observed in this monthly monitoring. - 3.6.10 As Area C under Contract 1 of the Project has been formally handed over to AFCD for management and maintenance since October 2012, no access into the ECA is allowed.
-One transplanted shrub of Pavetta hongkongensis (PH-03) was inspected regularly through the fence of Tung Tsz Nursery and it has remained in satisfactory condition (Photo 28).
+The condition of the tree was still closely monitored in September 2013 (Photo 23). - 3.6.8 As stated in Section 3.2, a TPZ was set up with orange construction nets to protect the untagged leaning tree from the newly formed temporary parking area at Treasure Spot Garden Phase II.
+However, the vehicle was parked close to the TPZ (Photos 9-10). - 3.6.9 No significant signs of damage on other existing tree crowns, trunks and roots resulting from the construction works were observed in this monthly monitoring. - 3.6.10 As Area C under Contract 1 of the Project has been formally handed over to AFCD for management and maintenance since October 2012, no access into the ECA is allowed.
+One transplanted shrub of Pavetta hongkongensis (PH-03) was inspected regularly through the fence of Tung Tsz Nursery and it has remained in satisfactory condition (Photo 24) However, this shrub was recently heavily pruned by other parties (possibly the landscape contractor conducting grass cutting works in Area C) as observed in the monitoring on 19th September 2013.
+Recent grass cutting work was also noted in Area C.